 Why still stuck between blue and pink?
 You need to try different colors depending on the age of your baby.
 We’ll help you get out of it.
 These are the choices you need to make:

 Up to 3 months:

 It’s the time when baby’s color vision is well developed so introduce different stuff to your baby’s room.
-Placement of a wall art, toys and books.
+Placement of wall art, toys, and books.
 There is no need to change everything, you can easily add color by using your child’s existing toys or books as functional decor items.

 3 to 4 years: